Museveni vows ‘Uganda is safe’ after tourist kidnap | Malay Mail

 But it appeared they had been recovered for an unknown sum of money.

-Mike Walker, manager of Wild Frontiers Safaris, said US tourist Endicott and Mirenge, were “back safe”.
+Mike Walker, manager of Wild Frontiers Safaris, said US tourist Kimberly Endicott and experienced guide Jean-Paul Mirenge, were “back safe”.

 “Ransom paid and people exchanged,” he told AFP by text, adding that he didn’t know the “precise amount yet”.

-Police had said the kidnappers used Endicott’s mobile telephone to demand a ransom of US$500,000 (RM2.04 million) for the release of the pair.
+Police had said the kidnappers used Endicott’s mobile telephone to demand a ransom of $500,000 (445,000 euros) for the release of the pair.

-Asked about the ransom, police spokeswoman Polly Namaye would not confirm directly but referred AFP to the tour company, saying it was “an authority on its own”.

-She credited the safe recovery of the pair “to the untiring efforts” of the search teams who were drawn from the police, military and the wildlife authority.
+Enanga made no mention of any payment and declined to provide further details due to “future operational security and tactical reasons”. — AFP